eth-infinitism/trampoline-example/README.md

 If you want to show a custom screen then you must present it to the user in `TransactionComponent` and set `showTransactionConfirmationScreen` to `false`.

-### How do I, as a wallet provider attach a custom paymaster?
+### How do I, as a wallet provider, attach a custom paymaster?

 You must return the paymaster information in the `userOp` constructed by the function `createUnsignedUserOp`.